 there is a preservative added to the sauce – sodium benzoate so that its shelf life is more. i have also sterilized the canning jar.
 2.5 kg tomatoes yielded 1 litre tomato ketchup. the sauce will stay nicely for about 6 months. but its so good, that there is every probability that it will get over soon. you can serve tomato sauce with varieties of snacks like:

-you can make the ketchup without the preservative too, but make sure to sterilize the jar properly. you can also halve or reduce the recipe further proportionally. you can make ½ litre or ¼ litre tomato ketchup.
+you can make the tomato ketchup without the preservative too, but make sure to sterilize the jar properly. you can also halve or reduce the recipe further proportionally. you can make ½ litre or ¼ litre tomato sauce.

 - 2.5 kg tomatoes Or approx 5.4 lbs tomatoes